statelyai/xstate/docs/visualizer/README.md

   <img alt="Error message reading “Unable to evaluate guard 'notImplemented' in transition for event in state node '(machine)': ((intermediate value)(intermediate value)(intermediate value) || t.predicate is not a function”." src="./guard-error.png" style="max-width: 570px"/>
 </p>

 The error will fade away after 4 seconds.
-Refresh the page to view the error again.
+Press **Visualize** to view the error again.

 ## Custom code editor themes